 At the back of church there is a contactless card reader for giving to the Church.
 If you would like to use it but are not sure how to, our Churchwardens will assist.
 We also now have cash collections.

-Help with private prayer
+Help with private prayers

 At Sunday Mass in our intercessions we pray for the Church, the world and those who govern, for the community – our friends, family and neighbours – and for those in need.
 That’s another framework that might help your own prayers.